 What it looks like

-Okay, okay, we don’t think this is the official name of this seedling issue, but how better to describe it than a plant with it’s helmet (seed) still stuck on its head?
+Okay, okay, I don’t think this is the official name of this seedling issue, but how better to describe it than a plant with it’s helmet (seed) still stuck on its head?
 If your seed has sprouted, and the plant is showing some, part or none of its leaves but the seed is still attached, this can be your issue.
 As the leaves start opening up, the seed should come off of the plant naturally.

 What it means